chanchanngann/data-streaming-on-eks/README.md

 ![](images/18_kafka_describe_topic.png)
 ---
 ### C. Deploy Kafka Connect
-In `KafkaConnect` resource, we can enable connectors by following the steps below.
+In `KafkaConnect` resource, we can enable connectors by:
 - add  `strimzi.io/use-connector-resources` annotation.
 - add a `build` configuration so that Strimzi automatically builds a container image with the connector plugins you require for your data connections.

 _Steps_
 1. Create private repo at docker hub.
-2. Create a file [dockerconfig.json](kafka/kafka-connect/dockerconfig.json) containing encoded username and password.
+2. Create a file [dockerconfig.json](kafka/kafka-connect/dockerconfig.json) containing encoded credentials to pull images from the private container registry.
 ```JSON
 {
 	"auths": {